bravosierra99/Obsidian-Wine-Collection/Step-by-step.md

 ## Final remarks
 If you want interactive tables click on the wine glass symbol next to the Wine fileClass and on "Table View“ in the heading of the fileClass note.
 Here you can set up different filters, arrange the order of your fields in the table and save it as a view.
 I don’t like how the tables look like so I use my own notes with predefined settings.

-**Now you are ready to go and adapt and fill your "Wine Cellar" vault.**
+**Now you are ready to go and adapt and fill your "Wine Cellar" vault.
+Have fun!**